michaelpalumbo/forkingpaths/README.md

 4. Once you have found a parameter that the gesture works well on, you can click the **Clone** button to permanently assign this gesture to that parameter.
 If you check the History Graph, this means that the newly assigned gesture is represented as a new branch.

 **Tips:**
 Individual gesture points can be played back or assigned to the step sequencer.
 To do this, ensure a gesture is loaded into the player, then click any of the little nodes in the gesture player to hear its value.
-Then just click a step in the sequencer to assign it to that step.
+Then just cmd-click a step in the sequencer to assign it to that step.

 - *Coming soon: Save/Recall Gestures*